Idomason/Idomason/README.md

 -->

 - 🔭 I’m currently working on some projects.
-- 🌱 I’m currently learning at ALX.
+- 🌱 I’m currently learning Node Js
 - 👯 I’m looking to collaborate on web development and python projects.
 - 📫 idomakevin@gmail.com